impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ### **Event Records:**

-- Green Orbit Digital will keep records of all events, including participant details and attendance, in compliance with data protection regulations.
+- Impact Orbit Creative Group will keep records of all events, including participant details and attendance, in compliance with data protection regulations.
 - Participant data will be used only for the purposes of event management and communication.

 ## **Key Considerations**

 - **Privacy:** All personal information collected will be handled in accordance with our privacy policy.
-- **Event Adjustments:** Green Orbit Digital reserves the right to modify event content, schedule, or presenters to accommodate changes without affecting the overall quality.
+- **Event Adjustments:** Impact Orbit Creative Group reserves the right to modify event content, schedule, or presenters to accommodate changes without affecting the overall quality.

 If you have any questions or require further clarification, please contact our support team at [email] or visit our FAQ page.

 ---

-This policy ensures Green Orbit Digital’s professional development offerings are delivered effectively while maintaining participant satisfaction and organisational integrity.
+This policy ensures Impact Orbit Creative Group’s professional development offerings are delivered effectively while maintaining participant satisfaction and organisational integrity.

-This policy will be reviewed annually or as needed to ensure it remains current and effective in meeting the needs of both Green Orbit Digital and its participants.
+This policy will be reviewed annually or as needed to ensure it remains current and effective in meeting the needs of both Impact Orbit Creative Group and its participants.

 Version Control: This document is version 1.1, last updated on 24 March 2025.
 Previous versions should be considered obsolete.